US cities erupt in more violence as Trump decries `lowlifes’

 De Blasio said military troops would create “a dangerous scenario,” while Colorado Gov. Jared Polis and Denver Mayor Michael Hancock likewise warned such a move would just lead to more violence and destruction.

 “Denver is not Little Rock in 1957, and Donald Trump is not President Eisenhower.
-This is a time for healing, for bringing people together, and the best way to protect civil rights is to move away from escalating violence,” they said in a statement.
+This is a time for healing, for bringing people together, and the best way to protect civil rights is to move away from escalating violence,” they said in a statement, referring to Eisenhower’s use of troops to enforce school desegregation in the South.

+Even some in the president’s own party rebuffed the idea, including Tennessee Gov. Bill Lee, who said his state has what it needs.

+“The military is here to protect and defend this country.
+We don’t have that need here in this state,” he said.

 A senior White House official said Tuesday that despite Trump’s threats, the goal was to pressure governors to deploy more National Guard members.
 The president is not rushing to use the Insurrection Act to send in the military, according to the official, who spoke on condition of anonymity.